Sector Development Archives - ISO-BEA

 Program Closure

-The Travel program has a rolling deadline, and therefore applications are assessed as they are submitted.
+The Travel Program has a rolling deadline and applications are assessed as they are submitted.
 Funding is allocated until the funding for the fiscal year has been depleted.
-Once the funding has been depleted, the ISO will:
+This means the program can close at any time without notice.

-• Update the website, and announce the closure on social media.
+• Update the website, and announce the closure on social media and via the ISO newsletter.

 Misrepresentation

-If at any time, an Applicant, as required by the Criteria or as requested by the ISO, provides false information or omits or misrepresents material information in connection with an application, including with respect to Indigenous identity, such provision of false information, omission or misrepresentation will be considered an event of default and the ISO may exercise the following contractual rights:
+If at any time, an Applicant, as required or requested by the ISO, provides false information or omits or misrepresents material information in connection with an application, including with respect to Indigenous identity, such provision of false information, omission or misrepresentation will be considered an event of default and the ISO may exercise the following contractual rights:

 These measures may be imposed not only on the Applicant but also on related, associated and affiliated companies and individuals that are parties to the application.
 Any Applicant receiving approval for funding will be required to sign a legally enforceable agreement, which includes provisions concerning misrepresentations, defaults, and related matters.